 Our Work

 Since 2010, we have created a unique collaborative model amongst BC K-12 teachers who are trying to get the most out our students and our own professional development.
 Our approach to teaching and guiding focus centres on creating thinking classrooms that provide authentic connections between curriculum, identity, and place, primarily in the context of Social Studies.
-Read more about our long-term scheme, the TTSP project.

 Professional Development Model